 - 3.1 In 2015, an approach to categorising and prioritising riverside tree and scrub management was produced by the Broads Authority.
-Each river valley was surveyed by a Ranger and Environment Officer to determine the types of habitat present and the work required to make improvements to navigation safety and wind availability.
+Each river valley was surveyed by a Ranger and Environment Officer to determine the types of habitat present and the work required to meet safety and wind quality targets.
 For each stretch of the river a priority class was assigned to reflect when the work should be undertaken.
 Notes were also taken regarding ecological features such as trees with bat potential and other points of conservation interest. - 3.2 This survey information was recorded electronically and prioritised maps produced for each river valley.
-Permissions from statutory bodies and landowners were then obtained for works to proceed during the winter months. - 3.3 This initial prioritisation work enabled 4100m of riverside trees to be managed during the winter of 2016/17, utilising Broads Authority staff, volunteers and contractors.
+Permissions were then obtained for works to proceed during the winter months. - 3.3 This initial prioritisation work enabled 4100 m of riverside trees to be managed during the winter of 2016/17, utilising Broads Authority staff, volunteers and contractors.